Pinqua/Radon/README.md

 <br/>
 <br/>

-<p align="center">If you like a repository, show your ❤️ by starring and forking it.</p>
+<p align="center">If you liked the repository, show your  ❤️  by starring and forking it.</p>